HansenJacobA/work-progress-tracker/README.md

   - cd api
     - npm i
     - npm start
-- Open localhost port 8080 in the browser and use the application 👍
+- Open localhost (port in console after client npm start) in the browser and use the application 👍

 ### Links
 - [GitHub Repository](https://github.com/HansenJacobA/work-progress-tracker)